Santos Acosta

 Manuel María de los Santos Acosta Castillo (November 1, 1828 – January 9, 1901) was a Colombian General and political figure.
 He served as the president of Colombia from 1867 until 1868.

 Biographic data

 Acosta was born in Miraflores, Boyacá, on November 1, 1828.
 He died in Bogotá on January 9, 1901.

 Political career

 Although Acosta studied and graduated in medicine, he did not practice this profession.
 Rather, he pursued military and political careers.
 He was elected several times as MP, both to the House of Representatives and the Senate.
 Santos Acosta was one of the main players during the constitutional reform of 1853.

 In 1867, Congress elected Acosta as second Vice-President.
 Congress had also elected Santos Gutiérrez as first Vice-President and Joaquín Riascos as third Vice-President.

+He succeeded to the role of president after Tomás Cipriano de Mosquera was deposed in 1867 and held the position until 1868.